Help

 • The SAVE Plan gives borrowers who originally borrowed $12,000 or less forgiveness after as few as 10 years.

-To learn more, feel free to watch the official video on the SAVE Plan here: https://www.youtube.com/watch?v=eSlDyy0Kef0&t=10s
+To learn more, visit the Department of Education's official page on the SAVE plan here: https://studentaid.gov/announcements-events/save-plan, or feel free to watch the official video on the SAVE Plan here: https://www.youtube.com/watch?v=eSlDyy0Kef0&t=10s

 Apply for the SAVE Plan here: https://studentaid.gov/idr/